 Fitbit has not brought any new developments in the form of hardware, but there is news in the software part, trying to take its platform one step further.
 To start with, it has announced an agreement with a health insurance company in the United States, which will pay up to $1,500 to reach certain levels of activity.
 To do this, they will have to use a Fitbit Charge 2.

-The idea is initially good, because everyone wins.
-The insurance company has less risk covered by improving the health of their policyholders, the user earns money and health and Fitbit sells more units of Charge 2.
-Although surely there will end up being ads for "I take your Fitbit for a ride on $5″ .
+The idea is initially a good one, because everyone wins.
+The insurer has less risk covered by improving the health of its policyholders, the user earns money and health and Fitbit sells more Charge 2 units.
+Although there will surely end up being ads for "I take your Fitbit for a walk for $5″....